Beyond the Bright Sea: Plot

-Beyond the Bright Sea is about a girl named Crow who was found on Elizabeth Islands by Osh.
-She is being raised by Osh and their neighbour Miss Magie.
-Years later, Crow grows up and tries to find out about her history and family.
+Beyond the Bright Sea is about a twelve year-old girl named Crow who was found on Elizabeth Islands by Osh, who found her in a skiff on the island of Cuttyhunk.
+She is being raised by Osh and their neighbor Miss Maggie.
+As Crow grows up she finds out about her history and family starting with Penikese Island, an old leper colony.